 What is Tilde?

-Tilde is a piece of malicious program, classified as ransomware.
+Discovered by dnwls0719, Tilde is a malicious program and adware classified as ransomware.
 During the encryption process, all affected files are appended with the ".~~~~" extension.
-For example, a file originally named as something like "1.jpg" would appear as "1.jpg.~~~~" - following encryption.
-Once this process is complete, a ransom note - "Read~ME.txt" is dropped into every compromised folder.
+For example, a file originally named as something like "1.jpg" would appear as "1.jpg.~~~~" following encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 The demanded payments typically range between three and four digit sums (in USD).
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are usually used for the ransoms, due to transactions of them being difficult/impossible to trace.
-It is recommended to keep backups in remote servers and/or unplugged storage devices - to ensure data safety.
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are commonly used for the ransoms, since these transactions are difficult/impossible to trace.
+Therefore, keep backups on remote servers and/or unplugged storage devices to ensure data safety.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.~~~~|

-|Ransom Demanding Message||Read~ME.txt|
+|Ransom Demand Message||Read~ME.txt|